 FRIDAY’S TOUR (5PM, 6PM): Learn about the old docks and marinas on this engineer-led tour.
 Discover how the locks and sluices at Underfall Yard were constructed and what they are used for.

-Starting Point: Wapping Wharf, SS Great Britain, BS1 6UN
+Starting Point: Bristol Packet Boat trips, Wapping Wharf, Gas Ferry Road, BS1 6UN

 SATURDAY’S TOUR (4PM, 5.15PM): Travel up to Netham Weir on this engineer-led tour.
 Discover underground rivers and moats, and learn about the City’s canal system and overcoming the second largest tide in the world.

 Starting Point: Mud Dock Pontoon, Prince Street, BS1 4HU (Next to Prince Street Bridge)

 Adult: £5 | Child: £2

 *Weather* There is partial cover on the boat, however, please do

 dress appropriately for the weather.
 Come rain, come shine!